 Lawrence, Kansas, February 2016.
-USRPT has a handsome poster boy in the hotly debated Michael Andrew.
-In addition to his unorthodox training program, he has not attended a regular school but has been home-schooled by his strict parents.
-When Michael was fourteen, his parents surprisingly signed a sponsorship contract, which means that he may never receive any scholarships or swim for a college team.
+USRPT has a handsome poster boy in phenom Michael Andrew.
+In addition to his unorthodox training program, he had been home-schooled by his strict parents.
+When Michael was 14, his parents surprisingly signed a sponsorship contract, which meant that he could never receive any scholarships or swim for a college team.
 His mother Tina was clear: “Michael does not need to be seduced by sex, drugs and silly ideas from liberal professors.”
-The only prior swimming star who’s chosen not to be a part of the college system, and instead opting to become a professional swimmer, is Michael Phelps.
+The only other swimming star who’d chosen not to be a part of the college system, instead opting to become a professional swimmer is Michael Phelps.

-Michael Andrew was born in 1999 by South African parents who’d recently moved to the United States.
-His mother Tina is 6’1’’ and appeared on TV in the 1990s as the American Gladiator known as Laser.
+Michael Andrew was born in 1999 to South African parents who’d recently moved to the United States.
+His mother Tina is 6’1’’ and had appeared on TV in the 1990s as the American Gladiator known as Laser.
 His father Peter, who served as a diver in the navy and now coaches Michael, is also tall.
-As a result of good genes, Michael was 6’5’’ at the age of fourteen and wore size 13 shoes.
-His broad shoulders and narrow waist gave him the classical look of a swimmer already back then.
+As a result of good genes, Michael at the age of 14 was 6’5’’ and wore size 13 shoes.
+His broad shoulders and narrow waist gave him the classical look of a swimmer even back then.

-His father Peter met Brent Rushall at a swimming coach conference when Michael was ten years old and came to buy into the USRPT model hook, line and sinker.
-Michael’s training has largely been carried out in the family’s custom-built garden pool measuring 25 x 4 meters.
+His father Peter met Brent Rushall at a swimming coach conference when Michael was 10 years old.
+He came to buy into the USRPT model hook, line and sinker.
+Michael’s training has largely been carried out in the family’s custom-built garden pool measuring 13 by 82 feet.

-Swimmers of the same age and caliber swim more than 10,000 meters per training day, whereas Michael is content with no more than 3,000 meters with a complete focus on a perfect technique at a high speed.
+Swimmers of the same age and caliber as Michael swim more than 10,000 meters per training day whereas Michael is content with no more than 3,000 meters with a complete focus on perfect technique at a high speed.
 So, is he any good?
 And how long is he able to swim based on this training volume?
 And doesn’t he gain weight easily?
 As everyone knows, swimmers eat like boa constrictors!

-The development of Michael Andrew hasn’t shown the slightest signs of slowing down ever since he became a pro at the age of fourteen, despite the fact that he hit puberty at an early age.
-He’s broken several of Michael Phelps’ records in both the age class of 13–14 and 15–16.
-His best times at the age of sixteen is 22.23 on 50 meters freestyle, 52.57 on 100 meters butterfly and 1:00.68 on 100 meters breaststroke.
-These times were made in Olympic-sized pools (i.e. twice as long as the pool he’s accustomed to).
-One would think that his comparatively modest training volume wouldn’t be sufficient for a demanding distance such as the 200 meters medley.
-Even here, however, Michael Andrew has been successful, and his 1:59.86 is exactly one second better than Michael Phelps’ result at the same age.
+Michael Andrew’s development hasn’t shown the slightest sign of slowing down ever since he became a pro at the age of 14, despite the fact that he hit puberty at an early age.
+He’s broken several of Michael Phelps’ records in the age classes of 13–14 and 15–16.
+His best times at the age of 16 are 22.23 in 50m freestyle, 52.57 in 100m butterfly and 1:00.68 in 100m breaststroke.
+These times were made in Olympic-sized pools (i.e., twice as long as the pool he’s accustomed to).
+One would think that his comparatively modest training volume wouldn’t be sufficient for a demanding distance such as the 200m medley.
+But even here, Michael Andrew has been successful, and his 1:59.86 is exactly one second better than Michael Phelps’ result at the same age.

-The younger Michael is set on becoming the best swimmer in the world, but needs to continue to see some strong development in order to make it into to the US national team.
+The younger Michael is set on becoming the best swimmer in the world but needs to continue to see some strong improvement in order to make it onto the U.S. national team.
 From a physiological point of view, it’s interesting to note how basically the only swimmer to use the USRPT model throughout his entire career is also one of the most promising new names in the world of swimming.